Go Ad-Free

 Gabapentin: A Popular Off Label Med

-In the case of gabapentin, 67 million prescriptions are written every year for this anticonvulsant.
-Most of those are off label.
-Although FDA has also approved this seizure drug for treating postherpetic neuralgia (lingering pain after shingles), doctors frequently prescribe it for problems such as migraine headaches, anxiety, restless legs syndrome, bipolar disorder, fibromyalgia, hot flashes and pain.
+In the case of gabapentin, nearly 10 million people take this anticonvulsant annually.
+Most of them are taking it off label.
+Although FDA has also approved this seizure drug for treating postherpetic neuralgia (lingering pain after shingles), doctors frequently prescribe it for problems such as migraine headaches, anxiety, restless legs syndrome, bipolar disorder, fibromyalgia, hot flashes, hiccups and pain.
 All of those are unapproved uses.

 Prescribers may not tell patients when they are writing an off label prescription.
 Take gabapentin as an example.
 Little research appears to support its use for migraines or fibromyalgia.